-The process of applying for a new role can also be so all-consuming that you retrospectively realise you forgot to ask that critical question.
-The key with these questions is to encourage your prospective employer to speak openly about the new role, as this will likely decide if it’s the right step for you.
+The process of applying for a new role can also be so all-consuming that in retrospect, you realise you didn’t ask something that would equip your decision in taking the role.
+The key to these questions is to encourage your prospective employer to speak openly about the new role, as this will likely decide if it’s the right step for you.

 Here are a few questions you may wish to consider asking: